Fios-Quest/YouTube-Scripts/src/iriss/019-what-next.md

 So what next?

-Well, my name is Daniel... wait this isn't IRISS.
+Well, my name is Daniel... wait this is no longer IRISS.

 And what's with this camera angle?

 *clap*

+New set!

 Other Learning Resources
 ------------------------